AGD: Leaders for General Dentists

-The Call to Leader Engagement offers all AGD members the opportunity to participate in a leadership role.
+Our call for leader engagement offers all AGD members the opportunity to participate in a leadership role.
 Members who complete the application will be entered into a database.
-As the national and local leadership prepares to make appointments, we will review all the respondents who indicated interest in the areas where leaders are needed.
+As our team prepares to make appointments, we will review all the respondents who indicated interest in the areas where leaders are needed.
 While in some cases there will be more interested applicants than available positions, every effort will be made to engage those members interested in getting involved.
 Members will have the opportunity to renew their interest each year.

 The following list briefly explains the different types of leadership opportunities from council and committee members to public information officers.
 AGD needs your leadership skills.